 Glastonbury Public Schools

-During the summer of 2020 we continue to develop health and safety protocols for the reopening of schools.
-Our plans remain a work in progress.
-They are in compliance with the CT State Reopening guidelines.
+The Glastonbury Public Schools health and safety protocols developed for the reopening of schools are in compliance with the CT State Reopening guidelines.

 Plans A, B, and C

 Plan A is for a full return to school buildings, with the option for parents to choose to keep their children home for eLearning.
-We are also developing two alternate plans: Plan B is a hybrid plan (mix of in-school and eLearning) and Plan C is for eLearning only.
+Plan B is a hybrid plan (mix of in-school and eLearning) and Plan C is for eLearning only.

 Plan A: In-School Instruction